What is Loss of Use Auto Insurance?

 Do you need a lawyer?
 Contact us at Douglas and London

 The days that follow a motor vehicle accident can be difficult.
-Although it is not a requirement, working with a car accident attorney in New York from Douglas and London can help you better understand your insurance policy, negotiate loss of use coverage, and file your paperwork promptly.
-If your claim has been denied, we can help advocate for your rights.
+Although it is not a requirement, working with a New York City car accident lawyers from Douglas and London can help you better understand your insurance policy, negotiate loss of use coverage, and file your paperwork promptly.
+If your claim has been denied, a personal injury attorney can help advocate for your rights.